 As with any construction job, there are a few variables at play here.
 When it comes to building a driveway from scratch, the following factors can all have an impact on price:

-· Location – you’ll generally pay a higher cost for labour the closer you live to London, or any other large city
+You’ll generally pay a higher cost for labour the closer you live to London, or any other large city.

-· Materials – there are a huge range of options available when it comes to choosing the finish of your driveway, from block paving to concrete and asphalt.
-Some are much cheaper to have laid, but may require more maintenance in the long run
+There are a huge range of options available when it comes to choosing the finish of your driveway, from block paving to concrete and asphalt.
+Some are much cheaper to have laid, but may require more maintenance in the long run.

-· Size – unsurprisingly, size will also affect the final price, with larger driveways requiring more materials and additional labour costs
+Unsurprisingly, size will also affect the final price, with larger driveways requiring more materials and additional labour costs.

 According to PriceYourJob, the average total cost of block paving a small driveway is £3,500.
 Of this cost, more than two-thirds will contribute towards labour, with the remainder split between materials and waste removal.
 For a two-car driveway, the cost rises to £4,500, while a three to four-car driveway will set you back an average of £6,000.

 It’s estimated that having an attractive driveway to compliment your home can add up to 10% of your property’s value, according to Virgin Money.
 So, with the UK’s average house price coming in at just under £230,000, your home could benefit from a significant financial boost if parking is an available option to buyers.

 Whilst it is most definitely an extreme example, a parking space behind Hyde Park Gardens in Central London went on sale for a whopping £350,000 earlier this year.
 That’s just for a single bay – no home attached – and it only had 88 years remaining on the lease!

 So, if you thought that parking spaces weren’t all that important, it might be time to reconsider.
 Thinking of selling your home?
 Driveway or not, our expert sales teams are here to offer you sound advice and a free, up to date valuation of your home.
 Contact your local branch today.

 Looking to discover the value of your property?